ubclaunchpad/LP-website/handbook/recruitment/overview.md

 * around 40% of members be "beginners".
 * at least 20% of members (including leads) be "experienced".

+Each lead typically leads 1 team.
+We aim for a club size of 8 developers (excluding the lead) per team, to accomodate for members potentially leaving throughout the semester.

 ### Design Roles

 When recruiting for design roles, it is important to note that most teams will consist of only 1 designer, sometimes 2.
 Because of this, experience levels of designers per team may vary.
 Our definition experience levels are as follows: